 The site is focused toward more experienced musicians who want to find people to work with (i.e. bands, other players, producers or composers).
 Musofinder has a map based search, with all kinds of filters you can use to narrow down your search.
 For bands, there's an auditions page, making it easier to advertise auditions.
 On your profile you can link Soundcloud and YouTube videos, to give a sense of what kind of player you are.
 Other features include the ability to share Facebook posts, private messaging, friends and followers.

-Bandmix is perhaps the largest network of online musician classifieds with dedicated sites for the US, Canada, the United Kingdom, Australia, Ireland, France and Spain.
+Bandmix is perhaps the largest network of online musician classifieds with dedicated sites for the US, Canada, Brazil, the United Kingdom, Ireland, France, Spain, Australia and Japan.
 Another solid option to look into.

 Gumtree is a UK classified ads site, but has a section focused on bands and musicians.
 A few thousand ads of musicians either looking for a band or band member are posted here each month.

 If you live in the United Kingdom, you should definitely check out JoinMyBand.
-Heard a bunch of good stories about this one!
-They’re also supposedly working on an international site, but judging by the lack of updates, I think it may never come.
+Heard a bunch of good stories about this one.

 BandFriend is an app focused on finding musicians with your taste and interests.
 It was created by a team of app-developers for hire that were unhappy with the mobile options available at the time.
 And it shows.
 The app looks and feels great.
 You can search by music style, instrument and location, but you can also use the 'best match' function.